vintagecodes/dc-woocommerce-multi-vendor/readme.txt

 == Changelog ==

 = 3.5.5 - 2020-08-13 =
+* Added - Compatibility of WordPress 5.5 added
 * Added - Hooks to add export button for vendor and product report #453
 * Added - New filter added to adjust wp_query  #434
 * Added - Number of rows can be selected for orders table at vendor end #430